Lilly-25/Masters-Thesis/README.md

 ## Testing(New Files)

-Within folder data, create subfolder Testsand store the new files for generating model predictions of it.
+Within folder data, create subfolder Tests and store the new files for generating model predictions of it.